-Download this Advanced Medicine file for more information about Far From Help Part 2 and how the course fits into the WMT training progression scheme.
+Download this file about FFH2 and read more about how the course fits into the WMT training progression scheme.

 FFH2 at Glenmore Lodge

 We love working at Glenmore Lodge near Aviemore, Scotland.
 The facilities, food, accommodation and wild setting at the foot of Cairngorm are amazing.
-These are the most competitively priced WMT Explorer courses and suit clients who prefer a full board/accommodation-one price package for a WMT course and especially those in Scotland of which there are many in the outdoor, academic and sporting communities who no longer have to travel “down south” for WMT training.
+These are the most competitively priced WMT Explorer courses and suit clients who prefer a full board/accommodation one-price package for a WMT course and those in Scotland.
 Aviemore is 30 miles and 45 minutes from Inverness airport which is well served with flights from London, Bristol, Manchester, Birmingham and elsewhere.
 You can get to Aviemore by bus and train from Inverness.
 Travel to Aviemore by road is very good and scenic as is rail access.
-Use SKYSCANNER to research flights or visit the Lodge’s very useful travel page to help plan your journey by all modes.
-All WMT courses at the Lodge are administered by the Lodge who need to monitor and cross reference WMT bookings and accommodation demands with their other courses.
+Use SKYSCANNER to research flights or visit the Lodge’s y useful How to find us page to help plan your journey by all modes.
+All WMT courses at the Lodge are administered by the Lodge.
 Many delegates plan a holiday around a WMT Lodge course and stay in the area to climb, ski, bike or walk independently or attend another Lodge course to improve their skills or further their outdoor qualifications.